 The potato fries taste best when made fresh.

 This vegan poutine is best eaten immediately.
 If you need to store any leftovers, keep them in a sealed container in the fridge for up to 2 days.

 Usually, no. The cheese curds are made from dairy, and the gravy is normally made from meat stock or broth.
 Luckily, this recipe is completely vegan!

-For this recipe, you blend tofu (although I have seen cashews used elsewhere) with tapioca starch, nutritional yeast and some other simple pantry seasonings before cooking it briefly in a saucepan.
+For this recipe, blend tofu (although I have seen cashews used elsewhere) with tapioca starch, nutritional yeast and simple pantry seasonings before cooking it briefly in a saucepan.
 The mixture will thicken and become stretchy, looking like traditional cheese curds.

 You can, but you'd be missing an essential ingredient!
 Without the cheese curds, you're really just having fries and gravy (which is still delicious, it's just not poutine).

 What to serve with vegan poutine